 Do you want to switch to Outlook from Windows Live Mail?

-In reality, Windows Live Mail was the first email client and Microsoft has discontinued support for it.
+In reality, Windows Live Mail was the first email client, and Microsoft discontinued its support.
 However, people are using it since it's free.
-However, if you've chosen to migrate to Outlook and you're happy, it's an excellent choice, however you must view your first emails.
+If you've chosen to migrate to Outlook and you're happy, it's an excellent choice however, you must view your first emails.
 In this case, it is recommended to convert Windows Live Mail to PST is a good option.

-For this purpose, the Regain EML Files Converter is the best software for you.
-It is a powerful and effective program with the capability of group EML file conversion.
+For this purpose, the Regain EML Converter is the best software for you.
+It is a powerful and effective program capable of group EML file conversion.
 By exporting numerous EML files at once, this group conversion method saves the user important time.

 It's a fast and effective program that permits users to export EML mailbox information into the new PST file that you can save wherever you want on your computer.
 Through the process of conversion, it will preserve the exact layout of the file and metadata details.